You are currently viewing What is Income Tax – For Beginners

 • Fill the ITR form correctly, this inform the government about your income and the tax you paid on it.

-• According to the Income Tax Act, it is mandatory for every individual/company to file ITR every year.
+• According to the Income Tax Act, every individual/company must file an ITR every year.

-• If you fail to fill the Income Tax Returns, it will result in serious implications.
-The Income tax Department may view you as a tax defaulter which results in penalties from the Income Tax Department.
+• If you fail to fill out the income tax returns, it will have serious implications.
+The Income Tax Department may view you as a tax defaulter, which results in penalties from the Income Tax Department.

 • And also if you have paid more income tax than what is required, the nimiety amount you paid will be refunded.